naturepoker/Telehalo/README.md

-# Telephage
+# Telehalo

-### From proteins of interest to phage phylogeny in single line!
+### From proteins of interest to Halobacteria phylogeny in single line!

             ,@##          %..      %#/